seanbreckenridge/google_takeout_parser/README.md

 Parses data out of your [Google Takeout](https://takeout.google.com/) (History, Activity, Youtube, Locations, etc...)

-This doesn't handle all cases, but I have yet to find a parser that does, so here is my attempt at parsing what I see as the most useful info there.
+This doesn't handle all cases, but I have yet to find a parser that does, so here is my attempt at parsing what I see as the most useful info from it.
 The Google Takeout is pretty particular, and the contents of the directory depend on what you select while exporting.
-Unhandled files will warn, though feel free to PR a parser or create an issue if this doesn't parse some part you want.
+Unhandled files will warn, though feel free to [PR a parser](#contributing) or create an issue if this doesn't parse some part you want.

 This can take a few minutes to parse depending on what you have in your Takeout (especially while using the old HTML format), so this uses [cachew](https://github.com/karlicoss/cachew) to cache the function result for each Takeout you may have.
 That means this'll take a few minutes the first time parsing a takeout, but then only a few seconds every subsequent time.